Criminal Defense FAQ

 Attorneys are barred by ethical rules from accepting a criminal case on a contingency fee basis.
 In other words, a criminal defense lawyer cannot charge you only if you win at trial or receive a favorable plea agreement.
 This is in contrast to personal injury lawyers, who have to work almost exclusively on a contingency fee basis, given the nature of those types of cases.

 Attorney McClenahen will estimate your expenses at the beginning of representation and ask that you pay these expenses upfront.
 This money will be placed in an escrow account and used to pay expenses as they arise.
 If there is money left over at the end of the case, it will be refunded to you.
-If the escrowed amount does not cover all of the expenses, you will need to pay an additional sum of money to cover these expenses.
+If the escrowed amount does not cover all the expenses, you will need to pay an additional sum of money to cover these expenses.

-The initial consultation with attorney McClenahen is free.
+The initial consultation with attorney Matt McClenahen is free.
 If you choose to hire him, you will then be asked to sign a fee agreement and make payment prior to the first court appearance in your case.